-- (1) Location.
+(1) Location.
 The proposed Okaloosa County placement sites are located approximately 103 miles east of Pensacola, Florida and 98 miles west of Tallahassee, Florida.
-The beaches of Okaloosa County encompass approximately 26 miles of shoreline extending from the City of Destin in Okaloosa County, Florida (about six miles to the east of East Pass) to the Walton/Bay County line near Phillips Inlet (Figure 1 in EA). - (2) Type of Site.
-The beach placement sites are typical of Florida Panhandle coastal beaches and the nearshore Gulf of Mexico with predominately marine sand substrate. - (3) Types of Habitat.
+The beaches of Okaloosa County encompass approximately 26 miles of shoreline extending from the City of Destin in Okaloosa County, Florida (about six miles to the east of East Pass) to the Walton/Bay County line near Phillips Inlet (Figure 1 in EA).

+(2) Type of Site.
+The beach placement sites are typical of Florida Panhandle coastal beaches and the nearshore Gulf of Mexico with predominately marine sand substrate.

+(3) Types of Habitat.
 The beach and nearshore area at the proposed Okaloosa County project site support a highly variable marine environment that is typical of the nearshore zones of the northwest Florida Gulf of Mexico as described in the EA.
-These areas are characterized by clean white sands and clear blue-green ocean waters. - (4) Timing and Duration of Discharge.
+These areas are characterized by clean white sands and clear blue-green ocean waters.

+(4) Timing and Duration of Discharge.
 Timing of project construction is not known at this time.
 Once constructed, renourishment activities are expected to be conducted at predefined intervals or as necessary depending upon storm activity.
-Renourishment activities would be scheduled as much as possible to coincide with environmental windows to avoid conflicts with sea turtles, shorebirds, and other protected species and critical habitats. - f.
+Renourishment activities would be scheduled as much as possible to coincide with environmental windows to avoid conflicts with sea turtles, shorebirds, and other protected species and critical habitats.

+f.
 Description of Discharge Methods.
-All materials used for the CSRM project will be excavated by hopper/mechanical dredge, transported to the placement area and hydraulically pumped into the beach template.
-Heavy earth moving equipment such as bulldozers would be utilized to achieve the final design template. - g.
+All materials used for beach nourishment will be excavated by hopper/mechanical dredge, transported to the placement area offshore and hydraulically pumped into the beach template.
+Heavy earth moving equipment such as bulldozers would be utilized to achieve the final design template.
+The use of hopper dredge equipment will adhere to the terms and conditions set forth within the BO's on hopper dredging in the U.S. South Atlantic and Gulf of Mexico waters (most recently, January 9, 2007, RBO to the USACE' four Gulf of Mexico districts) would be implemented to minimize the potential of sea turtles and Gulf sturgeon take as a result of entrainment in the dredge.
+Placement of material on the proposed beach sites will adhere to the negotiated terms and conditions BO's resulting from the formal consultation processes and negotiated conditions specified under the PBO for Beach Placement and Shore Protection for the State of Florida.

+g.
 Alternatives to the Proposed Action.
 In general, future conditions associated with not restoring the beach and dune system (No Action Alternative) would result in the continued degradation of a valuable beach ecosystem and loss of these types of habitats and associated benefits.
 Previously damaged habitats would remain particularly vulnerable to wave and storm surge activity from continual threat and would prevent the re-establishment of valuable natural resources.
-Desired opportunities to implement beach and dune restoration would be lost, including vegetation reestablishment of critical areas along the shoreline of Okaloosa County.
+Desired opportunities to implement beach and dune restoration would be lost, including vegetation re-establishment of critical areas along the shoreline of Okaloosa County.
 As the area vulnerability persists, even minor storm activity threatens valuable dune and beach habitat.
 A no-action scenario deprives the ecosystems of much needed stability and sustainability that is characteristic of a healthy coastal environment.